-- 2. Remove enough of the supernatant created in step 1 so that when it is added to a second tube containing 150uL of extraction buffer the color of the solution is a light straw yellow. - 3.
-Load 150uL of the solution from the microcentrifuge tube created in step 2 onto the test card (area S). - 4.
+- 3. Load 150uL of the extraction solution onto the test card (area S). - 4.
 Immediately start timing the reaction.
 The test card result(s) should be read at ten minutes.
 Record the results as positive or negative on the Abacus HemaTrace Test Worksheet.
 The test results can be documented by using a document scanner or digital camera.
 Once a hard copy of the test cards is obtained there is no need to keep a permanent data file of the image.